 What’s It Take to Create a User-Friendly CMS?

-So, let’s start a quality dialog on what makes a great backend for WordPress.
-Ready, set, and go.
+Fear not, we’re here to fix this by starting a dialog on what makes a great backend for WordPress.

 Impact on Content Curators

 The most important people around the web are the ones who make web content.
 When it comes to content creator workflow, time equals money, and in the case of websites with a constant flow of new content, the speed and simplicity of their workflow is paramount.

 Using buckets or fields for content is a straightforward way to enable consistent results.
 In addition you’re also reducing training burden, complex formatting rules for content entry, and cognitive load.
 Reducing the cognitive load leaves more room for creating and editing rather than figuring out how to use the site.
 If you’ve ever tried to learn a new version of Microsoft Word or Excel after a major update, you know exactly what a high cognitive load feels like.

 Backend layout semantics can also have a significant effect on maintenance costs.
 When documentation is scarce and a new developer or administrator is brought on to maintain or enhance the site, hunting for options and how they relate to one another takes valuable time and can lead to confusions and ultimately misconfiguration.

 Nothing is worse than not being able to find where you edit a page without digging into code to discover where something is linked up.
 In the example below, the way to edit this page is in a seemingly unrelated part of the backend compared to the frontend.
 It looked as if one would be editing a category, but that wasn’t the case—we had to go digging into code to find where to edit the target content.
 Frustrating for site managers and frustrating for content creators.

 Planning a User-Friendly CMS Backend as a Complete Thought